-When I was pregnant and starting to think about nappies or diapers (I use both words throughout this post for SEO purposes), I felt overwhelmed by the amount of information and reusable nappies advice to process: so many types of cloth nappies, different cloth diaper material and jargon like ‘wicking’ and ‘booster’.
+When I was pregnant and thinking about nappies or diapers, I felt overwhelmed by the information on reusables.
+So many types of reusable nappies, different cloth diaper material and jargon like ‘wicking’ and ‘booster’.

 In many ways, cloth nappies are so much better than disposables.
 Some of the advantages of reusable nappies include: